 Essence is usually a routine layer

 In K-beauty, essence often sits between toner and serum as a light hydrating or softening layer.
 It should make the routine feel more comfortable and better paced, not behave like a dramatic treatment step.
+The best essence usually improves the middle of the routine: it helps the next layer spread, reduces a dry pause after cleansing, or makes moisturizer feel less abrupt.

 Serum should answer a clearer job